-The roll of myfedloan in a private student loan refinancing is minimal.
-Most of the work is done by the new lender refinancing the loan as myfedloan doesn’t actually offer any refinancing services.
+The role of myfedloan in a private student loan refinancing is minimal.
+Most of the work is done by the new lender refinancing the loan, as myfedloan doesn’t actually offer any refinancing services.
 That new lender will determine the final payoff amount for the loans with Fedloan Servicing, and then cut them a check.
 Myfedloan has no say in whether or not a borrower can refinance, and there are no prepayment penalties for federal student loans.

 There are two keys to the private refinance process.
 First, it is important to determine whether or not it is a good idea.
 If repayment will be a challenge, borrowers may be better off living with the higher interest rates of the federal loans.
 Second, getting approval from a lender for the refinance process can be a challenge for borrowers with less than perfect credit or low income relative to their debt.
 The good news is that there are currently 18 different companies providing refinancing services.

-Finally, it is important to remember that like federal consolidation, a private refinance cannot be undone.
+Finally, it is essential to remember that like federal consolidation, a private refinance cannot be undone.
 Once the loans with myfedloan are paid in full, there is no switching back to your old lender.

 Why would a private lender payoff my Fedloan Servicing Debt?